Anomalous scaling corrections and quantum phase diagram of the Heisenberg antiferromagnet on the spatially anisotropic honeycomb lattice: Finite-size analysis

 By contrast, we observe a rather distinct finite-size scaling behavior if we fix the coupling ratio to $J_2=J_3$.
 In this case, the data shown in Fig.~\ref{Fig:J1cross1} and ~\ref{Fig:Rcross1} does not feature the above nonmonotonic behavior, instead it fits well to scaling forms with only a single exponent each, which we denote by $p$ and $\omega$, respectively,

 The extracted value of $J_1^c=0.001(1)J_3$ in this case is consistent with zero and thus in accord with the quasi-one-dimensional physics mentioned in the previous section.
-Moreover, the extracted value of $R_c=2.996(2)$ is in accord with the value of $3$ that the Binder ratio takes on in an AFM ordered ground state.
-This can be understood as follows: For $J_2=0$ and finite (but small) $J_1$, such as those given by the crossing points, the system always resides within the AFM regime, such that upon extrapolation to the thermodynamic limit, the value of $R$ also approaches the corresponding value of $3$.
+Indeed, also the extracted value of $R_c=2.996(2)$ is compatible with the value of $R_c=3.05(5)$ that we obtain from QMC simulations performed for an isolated spin-1/2 Heisenberg chain (cf. App.~\ref{Sec:app}).

-We find that the estimated values of the correction exponent $\omega\approx 1.40(4)$ as well as $p \approx 1.21(5)$ are comparable to the above cited estimate for $\omega_2$, suggesting that the subleading scaling corrections, captured by the $L^{-\omega_2}$ term, may arise due to a simple crossover effect: For small system sizes, the finite-size behavior is still affected by the influence of the specific fixed-point (in a renormalization-group sense), corresponding to the decoupled spin-1/2 Heisenberg chains.
+Furthermore, we find that the estimated values of the correction exponent $\omega\approx 1.40(4)$ as well as $p \approx 1.21(5)$ are comparable to the above cited estimate for $\omega_2$, suggesting that the subleading scaling corrections, captured by the $L^{-\omega_2}$ term, may arise due to a simple crossover effect: For small system sizes, the finite-size behavior is still affected by the influence of the specific fixed-point (in a renormalization-group sense), corresponding to the decoupled spin-1/2 Heisenberg chains.
 Only on sufficiently large system sizes does the actual asymptotic scaling of the three-dimensional classical Heisenberg universality class prevail.
 This scenario provides a natural explanation for the nonmonotonic finite-size behavior observed above (a crossover scale of $L_c\approx 20$ can then be estimated based on the local extrema in the finite-size crossing points).
 We comment further on this point and its relation to previous work in the final Sec.~\ref{Sec:Conclusions}.

 In Fig.~\ref{Fig:Rall}, we summarize the extrapolated values of the critical Binder ratio $R_c$ as a function of $J_2$ along the considered branch of the AFM phase boundary line.
 We observe a systematic dependence of the value of $R_c$ on the coupling ratios, along with the approach towards $3$ for $J_2=J_3$.
 In particular, the values that we obtain for $R_c$ are all substantially larger than the critical value $R_c^\mathrm{iso}=2.0437...$ of the isotropic three-dimensional classical Heisenberg model.
 This property reflects the fact that the correlations in the considered quantum spin systems are not isotropic, a property that indeed affects the value of the critical Binder ratio~\cite{Chen2004,Selke2005}.
 We elaborate further on this point in the following section.